ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 What Is a Good ROAS?

-Saying an exact number or range of an acceptably good ROAS would be irresponsible of me.
+Saying an exact number or range of an acceptable ROAS would be irresponsible of me.

 The fact is there are far too many variables in any business to make an accurate guess.

-In some situations, it’s not the average price of a sale that matters, but rather that of the lifetime value of a customer.
+In some situations, it’s not the average price of a sale that matters but rather the lifetime value of a customer.
 Let me give you a real-world example…

-Most dentists have new patient specials consisting of cleaning, X-ray, and an exam for a special introductory price.
-Let’s just say in this example it’s $100.
+Most dentists offer new patient specials that include cleaning, X-ray, and exam for a special introductory price.
+Let’s say, in this example, it’s $100.

-Now, if you were to use the long formula example I used above but changed the average price of the sale to $100, then you’d have a -84% return.
+Now, if you used the long formula example I used above but changed the average price of the sale to $100, you’d have a -84% return.
 That’s not very good.

 However, in most cases like this, a business would consider the average lifetime value of the customer.
 And not just the initial value.

-Similarly, you could calculate the average yearly value as well.
-The point is, find what metric works for you and if you have repeating clients, ensure you are measuring more than just the first sale!
+Similarly, you could calculate the average yearly value.
+The point is to find what metric works for you, and if you have repeat clients, ensure you are measuring more than just the first sale!

 Consider Your Profit Margins